Skip to content

 Integration Assessment

 TRU Connect Webservices API (REST, JSON over HTTPS) is the primary path.
-First-party SDKs published as Apache-2.0 on github.com/TrustPayments: TypeScript ('trustpayments' on npm, v3.2.1), PHP, Java (Maven 'com.trustpayments:trustpayments-java-sdk'), C#, Ruby, Python.
-Mobile SDKs for iOS and Android distributed via GitLab (Carthage 0.38+ for iOS, xcframeworks for dependencies).
-Browser-side st.js v3 is the supported library — v2 deprecated October 2024 so migration is now mandatory.
+First-party SDKs are published as Apache-2.0 on github.com/TrustPayments: TypeScript ('trustpayments' on npm, v3.2.1), PHP, Java (Maven 'com.trustpayments:trustpayments-java-sdk'), C#, Ruby and Python.
+Mobile SDKs for iOS and Android are distributed via GitLab (Carthage 0.38+ for iOS, xcframeworks for dependencies).
+The browser-side st.js v3 is the supported library, with v2 deprecated October 2024 so migration is now mandatory.
 Hosted Payment Pages cover the low-effort integration path with full brand customisation.
-E-commerce plugins for WooCommerce, Adobe Commerce, Magento 2.
-Pay by Link for non-developer flows.
-Documentation at help.trustpayments.com is rated 'Good' — clear, organised, with sandbox and test-card coverage; less polished than Stripe or Adyen but on par with most enterprise PSPs.
+E-commerce plugins exist for WooCommerce, Adobe Commerce and Magento 2, and Pay by Link covers non-developer flows.
+Documentation at help.trustpayments.com is rated 'Good', clear and organised with sandbox and test-card coverage, less polished than Stripe or Adyen but on par with most enterprise PSPs.
 Integration takes 1-3 weeks on direct API, days through Hosted Payment Pages.

 Risk & Compliance